DevDiana/DevDiana/README.md

 ## About me

-Minas Gerais and a lover of technology, I am 24 years old and I already work as a Freelancer Programmer, creator of content on the blog Notícias Nerds que created and on Youtube.
+Minas Gerais and lover of technology, I am 24 years old and already work as a Freelance Programmer.

-I live in the south of Minas Gerais and i have a higher course in Systems Analysis and Development.
-I hope to be a great professional in this area that is dominated by men.
+I live in the south of Minas Gerais and i do higher education in Systems Analysis and Development.
+I want to be a great professional in this area that is dominated by men.

-I like to read articles about technology, and spend my spare time acquiring new knowledge, always seeking to make a difference.
+I like to read articles about technology, and Spend my spare time acquiring new knowledge, always trying to make a difference.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/diana-regina20/)](https://www.linkedin.com/in/diana-regina20/)